Generate a Java SDK from OpenAPI / Swagger

 The events() method can be used to traverse the event stream using a while loop:

-// we use try-with-resources to ensure closure of the underlying http connection
+// We use try-with-resources to ensure closure of the underlying HTTP connection.

 try (EventStream<JsonEvent> events = response.events()) {